UBC-DSCI/dsci-100/README.md

 **Repeated plagiarism of any form could result in larger penalties, including failure of the course.**

+### Quizzes and Final exam
+We will be using Proctorio, an online automated invigilation service for the quizzes and the final exam.
+Please make sure you have the system requirements to use Proctorio prior to the first quiz: https://proctorio.com/system-requirements.
+If you do not, please contact the instructor no later than **Sunday Jul 12**.

 ## Attribution

 Parts of this syllabus (particularly the policies) have been copied and derived from the [UBC MDS Policies](https://ubc-mds.github.io/policies/).

-## Quizzes and Final exam
-We will be using Proctorio, an online automated invigilation service for the quizzes and the final exam.
-Please make sure you have the system requirements to use Proctorio prior to the first quiz: https://proctorio.com/system-requirements.
-If you do not, please contact the instructor no later than Sunday Jul 12.